 How Do I Obtain Coverage for My Boat?
 Can I Ever Be Turned Down?

-Insurance for your boat is offered in a competitive market.
-You can shop around for coverage through an independent insurance agent or directly from companies available in your area.
+Boat insurance, like auto insurance, is offered in a competitive market.
+You can shop around for coverage through an independent insurance producer or directly from companies available in your area.
 Please note that an insurance company can decide to turn down your application for coverage.

 If an insurer agrees to consider your application, the producer or company may issue you an "insurance binder", a legally binding statement indicating that you have immediate protection for a specified period of time during which the company will decide whether to issue you a policy.
-If the company formally accepts your application, it will issue a policy, usually covering a one year period.
+If the company formally accepts your application, it will issue a policy, usually for a one-year period.
 If your application is rejected, you will need to apply to another insurer.

-The surplus lines market is an unlicensed insurance market which can be an alternative market to provide coverage for boats that traditional carriers refuse to accept.
+The surplus lines market is also available as an alternative market to provide coverage for boats that traditional carriers refuse to accept.
 Although surplus lines companies are permitted to issue policies to Massachusetts residents, they are not licensed by the Division of Insurance, are not regulated by state law and are not members of the state guaranty fund.

 Basic Coverages Available

 There are differing combinations of coverage that may be offered to protect your boat.
-Most boat insurance programs are designed for boats up to 26 feet in length with those greater than 26 feet considered yachts and covered under special yacht insurance.
+Most boat insurance policies are designed for boats up to 26 feet in length.
+Boats that are greater than 26 feet in length are considered yachts and covered under special yacht insurance.

 In addition to knowing the risks or perils covered, it is important to consider the expenses that are covered in the event of a covered peril.
 Each policy usually contains coverage for the following: